doitintl/kubeip/README.md

 KubeIP [v1-main](https://github.com/doitintl/kubeip/tree/v1-main) open-source project, originally developed by [Aviv Laufer](https://github.com/avivl).

-KubeIP v2 expands its support beyond Google Cloud (as in v1) to include AWS, and it's designed to be extendable to other cloud providers that allow assigning static public IP to VMs.
+KubeIP v2 expands its support beyond Google Cloud (as in v1) to include AWS and Oracle Cloud Infrastructure(OCI), and it's designed to be extendable to other cloud providers that allow assigning static public IP to VMs.
 We've also transitioned from a Kubernetes controller to a standard DaemonSet, enhancing reliability and ease of use.